rmcelreath/rethinking/README.md

 )
 m5 <- map2stan( f5 , data=list(y=y,x=x) )
 ```
 What ``map2stan`` does is notice the missing values, see the distribution assigned to the variable with the missing values, build the Stan code that uses a mix of observed and estimated ``x`` values in the regression.
-See the ``stancode(m)`` for details of the implementation.
+See the ``stancode(m5)`` for details of the implementation.

 ## Gaussian process